He started shooting when a basketball rolled into his yard, neighbors said. Now, a manhunt is on as a 6-year-old and her dad recover

-A manhunt is underway near Charlotte, North Carolina, after a 6-year-old and her dad were seriously wounded when a neighbor reportedly began shooting after a basketball rolled into his yard -- at least the fourth time this week an apparently ordinary blunder led to gun violence.
+A manhunt is underway near Charlotte, North Carolina, for a man who reportedly shot and seriously wounded his 6-year-old neighbor and her dad when a basketball rolled into his yard.

-Kids had been "playing basketball, and a ball had rolled down that way and had rolled into their yard and they went to go get it," neighbor Jonathan Robertson told CNN affiliate WBTV.
+The shooting began after kids had been "playing basketball, and a ball had rolled down that way and had rolled into the yard and they went to go get it," neighbor Jonathan Robertson told CNN affiliate WBTV.

 "We never expected anybody would break a gun out amongst all those kids," he said.
 "I mean that was insane."